davadams97/youtubemusicapi/README.rst

 It decouples the library from using OAuth 2.0 for TV and Limited Input Devices.

-This package being used in production.
+This package is being used in production.
 I don't plan on updating the library with more features than I need.
 Contributions are open!

 .. features